nddevel/nddevel/README.md

 ### 🏴 Tempus Capture The Flag
 **Description**: A gamified learning tool to help those starting out in Cyber Security get a grasp of core concepts.

-### 🩸 White Blood Cell
-**Description**: An attempt to make a software that could infect a network and search for malicious items, remove them and then remove itself from the system.
-Sadly I had very little knowledge when creating this software and could not finish the project.

 ### 📈 Siemp
 **Description**: This is a future project attempting to create a simple siem that will consist of the following technologies.